-Here are the major areas we’ll examine and what we’re looking for.
+Here are the major areas we’ll examine in your well-woman exam and what we’re looking for.

 We look for changes in size, shape, and symmetry that are not normal for your age.
 To screen for breast cancer, we’ll perform a mammography in accordance with the recommendations of the American College of Gynecology (ACOG).

 We examine the pelvic area, including the bladder, pelvis, urinary tract, uterus, cervix, and ovaries.
 We look for normal function and signs of abnormal function.
 We may also do a pap smear to screen for cancer of the cervix.
 For more information about pap smears and their importance, read our blog about pap smears.